How to keep your banking brand consistent after a merger

 4. Create a multichannel marketing plan

-With your objectives set, your audience defined and your channels locked down, you need to lay out your marketing plan and establish your roadmap for long-term success.
+With your objectives set, audiences defined, and channels locked down, the next step is to establish your roadmap for long-term success.

-Although marketing plans will vary from campaign to campaign, a comprehensive proposal will typically include specific guidance on:
+Marketing plans will vary from campaign to campaign but should typically include guidance on:

-To inform each of these core areas, look over the data you have and be realistic about what you can achieve.
+Look over the data you have for each area and be realistic about what you can achieve.
 Your marketing plan is your blueprint for success; by setting overly lofty goals, you risk going off-piste and falling below expectations.

 You can’t just speed into this process gung-ho.
-Rushed content doesn’t only reflect poorly on your brand, it can lead to inconsistencies that water down your brand equity, breed confusion, and shatter the trust your company has spent so long nurturing.
+Rushed content is likely to erode brand equity and shatter the trust your company has spent so long nurturing.

 6. Implement marketing automation software